ethereum/consensus-specs/specs/phase1/shard-transition.md

 ## Shard state transition function

-The post-state corresponding to a pre-state `shard_state` and a signed block `signed_block` is defined as `shard_state_transition(state, signed_block)`.
+The post-state corresponding to a pre-state `shard_state` and a signed block `signed_block` is defined as `shard_state_transition(shard_state, signed_block)`.
 State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
 State transitions that cause a `uint64` overflow or underflow are also considered invalid.

 ```python
 def shard_state_transition(shard_state: ShardState,